Tada-Project/tada/README.md

 ## Adding New Features to Tada

 You can follow these steps to add a new feature if you are already a collaborator on the project.
-If you want to add a new feature, please ensure that it is accompanied by high coverage test cases and that you do not break any of the existing test cases or features.
-First, you should type the following command, substituting the name of your feature for the word `featurename`.
+First, you should type the following command, substituting the name of your feature for the word `feature-name`.

-- `git checkout -b new-featurename`
+- `git checkout -b feature-name`
 - `git checkout master`
-- `git push -u origin new-featurename`
+- `git push -u origin feature-name`

 To install development dependencies, type the following command in the terminal: